Biogeoclimatic zones of British Columbia: Interior Douglas-Fir (IDF)

 Douglas-fir is the most abundant and characteristic tree of the IDF.
-Lodgepole pine is also abundant and often co-domtinates with Douglas-fir.
+Lodgepole pine is also abundant and often co-dominates with Douglas-fir.
 Ponderosa pine is co-occurs in the southern, lower elevation parts of the zone.
 White spruce occurs mainly in wetter subzones and at higher elevations transitional to the Montane Spruce, Sub-Boreal Spruce, and Engelmann Spruce–Subalpine Fir Zones.

 Western redcedar, western larch, and grand fir (Abies grandis) occur in the southeastern part of the zone.
 Trembling aspen, paper birch, and black cottonwood are common seral species, and bigleaf maple is present in some parts of the southwestern coastal transition area (wet warm subzone or IDFww).
 Mixed shrub or horsetail-dominated plant communities are typical of moist, rich ecosystems that include spruce.
 Common shrub associates include: Ribes lacustre, Lonicera involucrata, Cornus sericea, Rosa acicularis, Symphoricarpos albus and Acer glabrum.
 The well-developed herb layer contains Linnaea borealis, Cornus canadensis, Aralia nudicaulis, Actaea rubra, and Osmorhiza chilensis, together with Equisetum and Carex spp. on wetter sites.
 Bog forests with Sphagnum spp., Ledum groenlandicum, and Gaultheria hispidula are infrequent but usually have a tree canopy of pure spruce (Coates et al. 1994).